cloudflare/cloudflare-docs/content/d1/platform/community-projects.md

 ### Backup/export tools

-Two tools are available for creating `.sql` backups/exports of your D1 databases.
+Two community tools are available for creating backups/exports of D1 databases as `.sql` files.
+D1 exports can be restored using Wrangler.

 * [Cretezy/cloudflare-d1-backup](https://github.com/Cretezy/cloudflare-d1-backup) which runs in your command line using the [D1 API](https://developers.cloudflare.com/api/operations/cloudflare-d1-query-database) (slower but simpler.)
 * [nora-soderlund/cloudflare-d1-backups](https://github.com/nora-soderlund/cloudflare-d1-backups) which runs in deployed Workers using [D1 Bindings](https://developers.cloudflare.com/workers/configuration/bindings/) (faster but more complex.)